freenas/freenas-docs/userguide/snippets/xseries.rst

 Connect the USB end of the black cable to a laptop or desktop computer running serial terminal software.

 Do not use the serial port for any purpose except checking the initial X series Out-of-Band management IP address or setting that address to be obtained by a different method.
 **After use, disconnect the black USB serial cable from the X series.**

+.. warning:: The black USB serial cable is only for use with the Out-of-Band serial port on the X Series.
+Do not attempt to use it with other computers.

 .. _x_Out-of-Band Serial Terminal Communication Settings: